This is the first blog in a series titled, "What is Threat Intelligence?". Continue with the series at the bottom of this page.

 The sum of these different kinds of threat intelligence is the ability to make informed decisions on how to proactively and reactively respond to threats.
 This includes what solutions to use, how they should be leveraged, and even just who to keep tabs on.

-Check back in January for a deeper look into what these three kinds of intelligence look like and how they’re used.
+Check out the other blogs in our series for a deeper look into what these three kinds of intelligence look like and how they’re used.

 Steve Miller is an incident response professional and a threat intelligence analyst.
 Steve has ten years of experience in the broader security and IT industries in areas such as computer forensics, communications signals analysis and intelligence program management.
 Steve has built security operations centers around the world, conducted hundreds of intrusion investigations and, of course, chased down a lot of evil – work that directly led to the discovery of tons of new zero-days, APT malware families, and targeted attack campaigns.